 As for her, we will be working on that.
 The problem is money, really.
 She has a good paying job and that was hard to come by, to the point where we were almost all homeless.
 Her family never let her go to college so she doesn't have a degree or anything to fall back on.

-We interrupt Signs You Are In An Abusive Relationship to share wisdom from old times:
+A pause from Signs You Are In An Abusive Relationship to share correct from way back when:

-Today is: 22nd July (GMT), in history on the 22nd of July, 1992 AD the following death happened:
+Today is: 22nd October (GMT), in history on the 22nd of October, 1954 AD the following birth happened: